The IRS has announced important tax dates for 2023, which means it’s time to decide where to file.

 The IRS has partnered with a variety of tax filing software companies, including several of those listed below, to create IRS Free File.

-If your adjusted gross income (AGI) is $73,000 or less, you can click “Choose an IRS Free File Offer” and browse all available free tax filing offers.
+If your adjusted gross income (AGI) is $73,000 or less, you can click “Use Free Guided Tax Preparation” and browse all available free tax filing offers.
 You can also use the tool on the site to answer a few questions about your tax return and get matched with the best free filing software for you.
 You’ll definitely be able to file your federal taxes for free, but know that only some of the offers on the IRS website include free state filing.

 If your 2022 adjusted gross income was over $73,000, you can still use IRS Free File.
 You’ll just have to fill out your own Free File Fillable Forms, which will require you to do a little math on your own.
 For more information on IRS Free File, check out our guide.